 Most of us submitted at least a paragraph of a story concept via an email group a day or two ahead of time.
 Each time we met, each author had a brief amount of time to present his or her story concept.
 Group members asked clarifying questions and asked structure-focused questions of the author.
 It was enlightening to see how the others came at their stories and even more enlightening to have questions asked that forced one to focus the story better.
 I think we each left each meeting with our brains buzzing with information and ideas.
 Each time we met again, the author had a stronger and stronger vision of his or her story.
 Characters and situations were fleshed out.
 Structure problems were identified and in some cases resolved.
 Story logic was developed or reinforced.

 It was one brainstorming session after another and it was glorious!

 In the End and in the Future

-Actual scene-by-scene plotting was not accomplished this weekend.
-But each of us agreed that there had been a lot of value in stepping back from the detailed critiques of manuscripts we’re used to doing to look at story structure.
+Scene-by-scene plotting was not accomplished this weekend.
+Each of us agreed that there had been a lot of value in the weekend’s activities.
+Looking at story structure, plot, was helpful to all of us.
 In fact, we’ve decided we’ll be doing it at least once every year!

 This worked for us because we respected each other’s ideas and abilities.
 It worked because each of us was willing to do the work on our own.
 It worked because we attempted to meet each author’s needs for his or her particular story.